PlexDevelopment/Website/docs/customization/config.md

 ### system
 **Options:** `ranks` or `permissions`

 This determines how Plex's command system works.
 If `ranks` is selected, Plex will use a ranking system and give all players operator status.
 If `permissions` is selected, no players are given operator.
 Instead, every command will have a permission attached to it which can be assigned in any permission system.
+It is **highly** recommended to use permissions if you are running Plex behind a proxy such as BungeeCord or Velocity.
+These proxies **rely** on permissions to give proper commands to players.
+On some misconfigured instances, if a player is opped, they may inherit *all* available permissions from the proxy.

 ## Data
 ### data.central.storage